-Here are 3 solutions for you to try.
-You may not need to try them all; just work your way down and find the one works for you.
+Here are 4 fixes that have helped other users resolve the graphics card shows as Microsoft Basic Display Driver issue.
+You may not have to try them all; just work your way down the list until you find the one that works for you.

 1) On your keyboard, press the Windows logo key and I at the same time, then click Update & security.